sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 It doesn’t matter in which order we put the object properties when calling the function; it can still access the correct fields by their names.

-Probably the only valid reason to mutate function parameters is performance optimization: when we work with a huge piece of data, creating a new object or array would be too slow.
+Probably the only valid reason to mutate function parameters is performance optimization: when we work with a huge amount of data, creating a new object or array can be too slow.
 However, like with all performance optimizations, measure first to know whether we actually have a problem and avoid premature optimization.

 {#explicit-mutation}